 1. Brush Twice a Day

 Most people know that it’s essential to brush their teeth morning and night.
 However, good brushing habits go beyond this basic step.
 First, start with a soft bristle toothbrush.
 Next, buy toothpaste that includes fluoride.
 Third, using small, circular motions, angle the toothbrush towards your gums and brush all areas of your teeth.
 Be sure to get the front, back and sides of all teeth.
+And if you need a recommendation for a dentist, consider family dentistry queen creek.

 2. Floss Every Day